Welcome to today's edition of the Rush 24-7 podcast.

 I apparently got a switchboard with the White House.

-I said, you know, I'm gonna need to talk to some sort of you know public relations office.
+I said, you know, I'm going to need to talk to some sort of public relations office.

 I need your press office.